lowczarc/gameboy-emulator/README.md

 ## 📝 License

-This project is licensed under the "Nintendo I love you please don't sue me" license
+This project is licensed under the "I love you Nintendo please don't sue me" license

 ## 📚 References